 The Deramakot accommodation is a great base for a field trip.
 The forestry HQ there is much bigger than I was expecting: more like a military base than the sort of small forest HQs I’m used to in Thailand for example.
 We were staying in a new house at the edge of the camp.
 We hadthree bedrooms, AC and hot water: more luxury than I was expecting.

 The reserve itself is traversed by one well-maintained road that runs 32 km from the accommodation to the upper Kinabatangan River.
 There are a network of other smaller roads, largely cut for logging trucks, that were not well maintained.
 We only ventured along a couple of these and got bogged on one of them.
 However I didn’t see much point in leaving the main road, which is quiet, while its width makes for a better field of vision than the narrower side roads.

 Deramakot appears to be the jewel in the Sabah forestry department’s crown, and they proudly describe the sustainable and selective logging management that they operate here.
-Judging by the amount of wildlife we saw it seems to be working, and Jason’s report explains more about their management practices.
+Judging by the amount of wildlife we saw it seems to be working.

 We arrived close to 9 p.m. and Michael cooked up some noodles.
 Despite the long day’s drive, he and Lang were ready to take us out spotlighting that evening.
 I was reluctant even to ask them but Tomer had no such hesitation.